Saudi Arabia: Pre-Islamic

-The "Worshipping Servant" statue (2500 BC), above 1 m in height, is much taller than any possible Mesopotamian or Harappan models.
+The "Worshipping Servant" statue (2500 BCE), above 1 m in height, is much taller than any possible Mesopotamian or Harappan models.
 Photo courtesy of the National Museum of Korea.

-The earliest sedentary culture in Saudi Arabia dates back to the Ubaid period at Dosariyah.
+The earliest sedentary culture in Saudi Arabia dates to the Ubaid period at Dosariyah.
 Climatic change and the onset of aridity may have brought about the end of this phase of settlement, as little archaeological evidence exists from the succeeding millennium.
 The settlement of the region picks up again in the period of Dilmun in the early 3rd millennium.
 Known records from Uruk refer to a place called Dilmun, associated on several occasions with copper, and in later periods it was a source of imported woods in southern Mesopotamia.
 Scholars have suggested that Dilmun originally designated the Eastern Province, notably linked with the major Dilmunite settlements of Umm an-Nussi and Umm ar-Ramadh in the interior and Tarout on the coast.
 It is likely that Tarout Island was the main port and the capital of Dilmun.
 Mesopotamian inscribed clay tablets suggest that, in the early period of Dilmun, a hierarchical organized political structure existed.
-In 1966, an earthwork in Tarout exposed an ancient burial field that yielded a large statue dating to the Dilmunite period (mid 3rd millennium BC).
+In 1966, an earthwork in Tarout exposed an ancient burial field that yielded a large statue dating to the Dilmunite period (mid 3rd millennium BCE).
 The statue was locally made under the strong Mesopotamian influence on the artistic principle of Dilmun.

-By 2200 BC, the centre of Dilmun shifted for unknown reasons from Tarout and the Saudi Arabian mainland to the island of Bahrain, and a highly developed settlement emerged there, where a laborious temple complex and thousands of burial mounds dating to this period were discovered.
+By 2200 BCE, the centre of Dilmun shifted for unknown reasons from Tarout and the Saudi Arabian mainland to the island of Bahrain, and a highly developed settlement emerged there, where a laborious temple complex and thousands of burial mounds dating to this period were discovered.